 The verb relegare is defined in the Hoepli Dizionario thus: “Obbligare qualcuno ad allontanarsi dal luogo dove abitualmente vive per andare in un altro luogo lontano e sgradito; esiliare, confinare” (oblige someone to move far away from their habitual place to a place that is far off and unappealing; to exile).

-Piccarda’s language stresses her lowliness, prompting Dante-pilgrim to ask a naive but all-important question.
-It is an important question because it refocuses the paradox of the One and the Many that governs the Paradiso, as articulated in its opening terzina: the glory of the mover of all things penetrates a “Uni-verse” that is by definition One and yet that glory penetrates differentially, “in una parte più e meno altrove” (in one part more and in another less [Par.
+Piccarda’s language stresses her lowliness, prompting Dante-pilgrim to ask a naive but profoundly important question.
+It is an important question because it returns to and rearticulates the paradox of the One and the Many that governs the Paradiso, as expressed in the cantica’s opening terzina.
+As we remember, the glory of the mover of all things penetrates a “Uni-verse” that is by definition One.
+And yet that glory penetrates differentially, “in una parte più e meno altrove” (in one part more and in another less [Par.
 1.3]).

 So now Dante-pilgrim asks Piccarda whether she experiences unhappiness at being so far from God, in the lowest of the heavens.
+Does she want a higher place?
 Does she want a higher place where she can see more?
-And where she could be more “friends” with God?
-The childlike simplicity of the pilgrim’s language only adds to the potency of the question, a question that brings to the surface all our unspoken concern about unfairness continuing on into the realm of justice itself.
+Does she want a higher place where she could be more “friends” with God?
+The childlike simplicity of the pilgrim’s language only adds to the potency of the questions:

 Ma dimmi: voi che siete qui felici, disiderate voi più alto loco per più vedere e per più farvi amici?
 (Par.
 3.64-66)